cert-manager/website/content/docs/getting-started/README.md

 Initially we are going to create an HTTP (not an HTTPS) Ingress so that we can test the basic connectivity before adding the SSL layer.

-Copy the following YAML into a file called `ingress.yaml`:
+Copy the following YAML into a file called `ingress.yaml` and apply it:

 ```yaml
 # ingress.yaml
 apiVersion: networking.k8s.io/v1